 - Neurologic conditions

 Treatments and Services

-Our level III NICU at WVU Medicine Children’s is the only unit of its kind in the state.
-The team provides complex, comprehensive care to the most critically ill babies in West Virginia.
+Our level IV NICU at WVU Medicine Children’s is the only unit of its kind in the state.
+The team provides complex, comprehensive care to the most critically ill babies in West Virginia and beyond.
 As your baby gains strength, our step down unit offers personalized care to help your child continue to grow and heal.
 Your goal is our goal – for your baby to be at home, with you.

 Our treatments and services include: